ZaidaEMtzMo/how2fMRI/fMRI/Preprocessing/Preprocessing_pipeline.md

 2. Create the *datain* file for this scan.
 For this, you will need the next values:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a) Phase encode direction ([here](https://github.com/bids-standard/bids-specification/blob/master/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md#in-plane-spatial-encoding)):
         In the **json** file of each of your Distortion Map, look for the field called "**PaseEncodingDirection**": `"PhaseEncodingDirection": "j",`.
 You will find different letters on it, they correspond to the three axis: **"i"**, **"j"**, **"k"**.
 In this case, the AP file (the first one we used in the merge) contains a `-j`, and the PA file contains a `j`.
 We will change the letter that is present for the number 1 and add its sign.
-Therefore, the first three columns of the file should look like this:
+Therefore, the first three columns of the file should look like last part of this:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![alt text](https://raw.githubusercontent.com/ZaidaEMtzMo/how2fMRI/master/Media/Figure3.png "Example of three first columns of datain.txt")

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b) Total readout time in seconds for the se-epi acquisition (time from the center of the first echo to the center of the last).
 To calculate this value:

 ## More info